rolaveric/angular-webworker-playground/README.md

 # angular-webworker-playground

-Playground for seeing `platform-webworker` from Angular in action
+Playground for seeing `platform-webworker` from Angular in action, and testing popular UI libraries with it.

 This project is a typical Angular CLI built application, with a few additions:
 * `src/lib/*` folders for different platforms.
 * Scripts and entry points for all 3 platform types: browser, server, and webworker:
-`npm/yarn start`, `npm/yarn run start-server`, and `npm/yarn run start-webworker`
+`npm/yarn run start-browser`, `npm/yarn run start-server`, and `npm/yarn run start-webworker`

 # Tips for using `platform-webworker`